 All beings possess Buddha nature

 The understanding the Buddha came to was not something unique to him.
-He expressed this by saying: “All beings possess buddha nature”.
+He expressed this by saying: “All beings possess Buddha nature”.
 All beings possess a mind.
 They are therefore capable of attaining enlightenment and discovering the true, lasting source of happiness.

 Buddha nature, the potential to become enlightened, exists in everyone – men and women, young and old, even in non-human beings such as animals.
 It does not matter how confused we might be or what suffering we might have endured.
 Nor how intelligent or unintelligent we may be.
 We each have the same potential to awaken to the presence of the timeless qualities of compassion and wisdom within us.
-All the teachings and practices of the Buddhist tradition are simply the means to help bring that about.
+All the teachings and practices of Buddhism are simply the means to help bring that about.

 Buddhism and meditation